Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: FLC scattering diffusion rate of energetic particles

 \subsection{Comparison with wave-particle resonant scattering}

-As a primary collision-less mechanism responsible for non-adiabatic effects, researchers have always been widely concerned with the wave-particle resonant interaction to study the dynamic variability of the radiation belt electrons and ring current ions in the space physics community.
-For example, whistler mode chorus waves can cause both the local acceleration and the precipitation of electrons into the atmosphere by pitch angle and energy scattering\cite{Horne2003,Miyoshi2003,Ni2008}.
-Electromagnetic ion cyclotron(EMIC) waves not only lead to rapid electron loss of several MeV energy but also cause ion precipitation with energy above tens of keV\cite{Summers2003,Ebihara2011,Zhu2021}.
-Comparing the relative contribution of the particle diffusion process between FLCS with wave-particle resonant scattering is needed, which helps us better understand the inner magnetosphere particle dynamics.
-Because many studies focus on resonant scattering by waves, even though the parameters they used are similar to our work, we select two kinds of research to compare the results of diffusion coefficients.
+The wave-particle resonant interaction has long been a significant collision-less mechanism of interest for researchers studying the dynamic behavior of radiation belt electrons and ring current ions.
+For instance, whistler mode chorus waves can induce both local acceleration and the precipitation of electrons into the atmosphere through pitch angle and energy scattering processes \cite{Horne2003,Miyoshi2003,Ni2008,Thorne2010,Tao2011b}.
+Electromagnetic ion cyclotron (EMIC) waves not only result in the rapid loss of electrons with energies in the several MeV range but also induce ion precipitation with energies exceeding tens of keV \cite{Summers2003,Ebihara2011,Zhu2021}.
+It is necessary to compare the relative contributions of FLC scattering and wave-particle resonant interactions to particle loss.
+This comparison will increase our understanding of the charged particle dynamics in the inner magnetosphere.